pubstack/pubstack.github.io/_posts/2016-07-05-accelerometer-intro.md

 Or a wider view:
 ![](/static/accel/accelerometer-00-build.jpeg)

-Once having the Raspberry wired, let's configured it with the following steps.
+Once having the Raspberry wired, let's configure it by the following steps.

 * From our Raspberry Pi, install: